-In my post, I show you how to update the PHP version on Hostgator in the Cpanel, step by step.
-Upgrading to the latest PHP version ensures you have the latest security patches, it also helps with your site loading speed.
+In my post, I show you how to update the PHP version on Hostgator, step by step.

-Hostgator sets your PHP version when your purchase a hosting package, it probably isn’t the latest version.
-I show you how to check what version your site is using now and how to upgrade.
+Hostgator sets a PHP version for your website when your purchase a hosting package.
+My article shows you how to check what PHP version your blog has and how to upgrade.

 Let’s get started.